-Strategy #1: Common Assessment within Grade/Subject Strategy #2: Providing Professional Development and Training Strategy #3: Integrating Technology in the Classroom

-Start 7/1/2016 End 6/28/2019 Training Titl g in the Techno Integrat tion of Description Effective professional development for teachers in the integration of technologinto instruction will be provided.
-Professional devlopment sessions will be held teachers will be in attendance.
-Teachers will utilize technology in their classed support learning.
-Technology will be utilized for taking online assessments sut the CDTs and Study Island Benchmarks, and for specific programs such as Real Fasttmath, My Access, Reading Eggs and textbook related online tools and resources.
-Person Responsible Director of Secondary Education, Director of Elementary Education, Director of Curriculum and SH 3.5 S 8 EP 25 Provider School District Type School entity, IU 20, PaTTAN, For Profit Company App.
+Follow-up Activities sharing o impleme involvem s peers of content entation ment of a Creating lessons t esson es, with ator and/or to meet Evaluation I Methods data other than the d student asses LEA Goals si s Addressed: al ad taff memb ligned ass ers in essme every s ents to em that full school use monitor st instructior standards udent Grade/S Strategy Develop #2: Providing Pr ment and Trainin #3: Integrating T ofessional g Start 7/1/2016 End 6/28/2019 Tra Title raining in the Integration of Technology Description Effective professional development for teachers in the integration of technology into instruction will be provided.
+Professional development sessions will be held and teachers will be in attendance.
+Teachers will utilize technology in their classroom to support learning.
+Technology will be utilized for taking online assessments such as the CDTs and Study Island Benchmarks, and for specific programs such as Read 180, Fasttmath, My Access, Reading Eggs and textbook related online tools and resources.
+Person Responsi Director of Secondary Education, Directo Elementary Education, Directo Curriculum and 3.5 or of S 8 EP 25 Provider School Dis Type School entity, IU 20, PaTTAN, For Profit Company App.
 Yes

-Technology, Building Principals

-How to effectively integrate technology in the classroom to improve student achievement.
+Knowledge How to effectively integrate technology in the classroom to improve student achievement.
 How to administer and utilize the data from online assessments to improve student learning and achievement.

-Effective technology integration requires leadership, support, and modeling from teachers and administrators, Effective professional development for teachers in the integration of technology into instruction is necessary to support student learning.

-Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making.

-For school and district administrators, and other educators seeking leadership roles:

-Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.

-Classroom teachers Principals / Asst.
-Principals
+Supportive Research Effective technology integration requires leadership, support, and modeling from teachers and administrators, Effective professional development for teachers in the integration of technology into instruction is necessary to support student learning.
+Designed to Accomp For classroom te classroom-based assessment skills and the skills counselors and education needed to analyze and use data in instructional decision-making.
+For school and district administrators, and other educators seeking leadership roles: Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.
+Training Format Series of Workshops oom teachers als / Asst.
+Principals taff Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5) Participant Roles Grade Levels Middle (grades 6-8) High (grades 9-12)

-New Staff

-Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5)

-Middle (grades 6-8) High (grades 9-12)
+Team development and

+sharing of content-area lesson

+implementation outcomes, with

+involvement of administrator and/or

+Follow-up Activities peers Evaluation Methods

+Analysis of student work,

-Team development and sharing of content-area lesson implementation outcomes, with involvement of administrator and/or peers
+with administrator and/or peers

-Standardized student assessment data other than the PSSA
+Standardized student assessment data other than the PSSA Participant survey

-Participant survey Evaluation Methods